-- 1. Seek funding to construct a new community and cultural center that serves youth and families, and support programming that promotes employment opportunities and workforce development.
-(QOL Y.3, I.5, I.6) - 2.
-Seek Opportunity Zone funding or support community advocacy for a social impact bond, with non-profit governance, to develop funds for renovation of homes by the local labor force. - 3.
-Restore creeks with native plants, including planting an urban forest at the eastern end of Wildcat Creek, and develop new amenities, connections, and access points along Wildcat Creek.
-Consider partnering with local non-profit organizations to maintain vegetation along the creek.

-ACTIONS (CONTINUED)

-- 4. Construct trail connections to the Bay Trail and to residential areas, including the residential areas adjacent to Wildcat Creek, and install amenities like educational signs, bathrooms, water fountains, and benches. - 5.
-Assist a community-led process to seek funding for a multi-use trail over Richmond Parkway to complete the Wildcat Creek Trail crossing to the marsh. - 6.
-Install and monitor security cameras in areas where illegal dumping is prevalent. - 7.
-Prepare and implement a street corridor and gateway beautification plan that celebrates the unique historical identity of North Richmond and instills civic pride and a sense of unity among residents.
-(QOL B.6) - 8.
-Update the North Richmond Specific Plan to encompass the entire community and integrate goals and concepts from recent planning efforts, including the 2019 Quality of Life Plan and the 2018 Priority Resilience Plan developed as part of the Bay Area Resilient by Design Challenge.
-(QOL I.8) - 9.
-Support the Safe Routes to School Program by providing adequate pedestrian and bicycle infrastructure around Verde Elementary. - Develop a plan for equitable access to active transportation and to address speeding, dangerous intersections, and cut-through traffic on 1st Street and Richmond Parkway.
-(QOL S.1) - 11.
-Install pedestrian and bicycle improvements to increase safety along Fred Jackson Way. - 12.
-Designate truck routes that minimize impacts on schools and homes. - 13.
-Adopt viable methods to encourage local residents to open businesses in North Richmond, such as proactive outreach to the community, assisting with funding through various tax incentives, streamlining entitlement processes, and revising County ordinances and fees.
+- 1. Seek funding to construct a new community and cultural center that serves youth and families, and support programming that promotes employment opportunities and workforce development. - 2.
+Study the feasibility of partnering with community organizations to establish a social impact bond to provide funds for renovation of homes, ideally by the local labor force. - 3.
+Work with East Bay Regional Park District to improve connections between the Bay Trail and community, including a potential Wildcat Creek Trail crossing over Richmond Parkway, and install amenities such as educational signs, bathrooms, water fountains, and benches. - 4.
+Evaluate the effectiveness of installing cameras to deter illegal dumping. - 5.
+Work with the community to prepare and implement a street corridor and gateway beautification plan that celebrates the unique historical identity of North Richmond and instills civic pride and a sense of unity among residents. - 6.
+Update the North Richmond Specific Plan to encompass the entire community and integrate goals and concepts from planning efforts such as the 2019 Quality of Life Plan and 2018 Priority Resilience Plan developed as part of the Bay Area Resilient by Design Challenge. - 7.
+Designate truck routes to minimize impacts on schools and homes.